briemadu/evalNLP/schedule.md

 ## Weekly Schedule

-Contact me if you are interested on the slides.
+**Contact me if you are interested on the slides.**

+*CORRETION: If you downloaded the slides a while ago, in slides 13 and 14 about statistical significance testing it should be >= (instead of >) in the if statement of the algorithms.*

 |Week| Date | Focus    |  Slides  |
 |----|----------|----------|----------|